francoisDupre/Markov-Models/README.md

 # Markov-Models

-The skeleton of the code from ... was written by my teacher at ENPC, Jean-Philippe Chancelier.
+The skeleton of the code from Hidden Markov Models (first folder) was written by my teacher at ENPC, Jean-Philippe Chancelier.